 Elasticsearch is a great piece of software.
 We really love it.
 However, there is one major drawback: Elasticsearch does not have any security capabilities built in.
 Anyone who has access to your network can see, modify and delete any data.
-Which leaves your cluster wide open for malicious hackers, as the Elasticsearch ransomware attacks earlier this year have clearly shown.
+Which leaves your cluster wide open for malicious hackers.

 Welcome to Search Guard – the security suite for Elasticsearch and the entire ELK stack.